Silvana Mangano: Career

 Mangano's earliest connection with filmmaking occurred through her romantic relationship with actor Marcello Mastroianni.
 This led her to a film contract, though it took some time for Mangano to ascend to international stardom with her performance in Bitter Rice (Riso Amaro, Giuseppe De Santis, 1949).
 She signed a contract with Lux Film in 1949, and later married producer Dino De Laurentiis.

 Although she never had an international career to match her contemporaries Sophia Loren and Gina Lollobrigida, Mangano remained a favorite star between the 1950s and 1970s, appearing in Anna (Alberto Lattuada, 1951), L'oro di Napoli (Vittorio De Sica, 1954), Mambo (Robert Rossen, 1955), Teorema (Pier Paolo Pasolini, 1968), Death in Venice (Luchino Visconti, 1971), The Scientific Cardplayer (Luigi Comencini, 1972), and Ludwig (Luchino Visconti, 1973).
 She played the lead role in the 1967 anthology film The Witches, which featured segments directed by Pasolini, Visconti, De Sica, and Mauro Bolognini.
 She collaborated four times with Pasolini and Visconti.

 Over the course of her career, Mangano won the David di Donatello for Best Actress three times and the Nastro d'Argento for Best Actress twice.
 Her final film role was in Nikita Mikhalkov for Dark Eyes, for which received a Nastro d'Argento nomination for Best Supporting Actress.
 Although it was sung by Flo Sandon's, Silvana Mangano was credited on the record label of "El Negro Zumbón", which is from the soundtrack of the film Anna (1951) and was a hit song in 1953.
 A clip of the opening of this performance is featured in the film Cinema Paradiso (1988).

 Personal life

-It is claimed that she had affairs with Mohammad Reza Shah of Iran during the late 1940s.
+It is claimed that she had an affair with Mohammad Reza Shah of Iran during the late 1940s.
 Married to film producer Dino De Laurentiis from 1949, the couple had four children: Veronica, Raffaella, Francesca, and Federico.
 Veronica's daughter Giada De Laurentiis is the host of Everyday Italian and Giada at Home on the Food Network.
 Raffaella co-produced with her father on Mangano's penultimate film, Dune (David Lynch, 1984).
 Federico died in an airplane crash in 1981 in Alaska.
 De Laurentiis and Mangano separated in 1983, and Mangano began divorce proceedings in 1988.